austinmadert-galvanize/dsi-capstone/final_proposal.md

 Since studies in public housing have shown that large centralized complexes known as housing projects have led to increased crime, drug use, lower performance in schools, a more decentralized model has become common in cities.
 Modern public housing programs include properties spread across cities and surrounding areas to better assimilate the lower income tenants.

+Other projects have used machine learning to generate models that map rent decay from dense city centers with little available data.
+This is project accomplished this using data from the metropolitan of Guangzhou, China: https://www.sciencedirect.com/science/article/abs/pii/S0143622816303204

+There is also a more qualitative body of work that seeks to leverage learnings from city management learnings from around the world that form a strong foundation for how to improve models that I generate: http://housingsupply.our.dmu.ac.uk/files/2014/03/ESRC-Report-FINAL.pdf

 ## What is new about this approach?